 Additional information on technology resources, availability, and staff.

 Information Technology Services at UHV Katy Instructional Site

 For students attending classes at the UHV Katy facility, academic computing and telecommunications services are available.
-There are 57 PC workstations available in the virtual library/open computer lab located on the first floor .
-These workstations and laptops run the Windows operating systems and have a variety of software including, but not limited to, Word, Excel, PowerPoint, Access, and Visual Studio.
-However, some of these applications are only on specific workstations or laptops.
-A software inventory is available to identify where the software is installed Internet access is available through the lab computers as well as via a wireless network for individuals who have devices with Wi-Fi compatible network cards.
+There are PC workstations available in the virtual library/open computer lab located on the first floor .
+These workstations and laptops run the Windows operating systems and have a variety of software including, but not limited to, Word, Excel, PowerPoint, Access, and other common computer software applications via Office 365.
+Other software is available at select workstations.
+A software inventory is available to identify where the software is installed.
+Internet access is available through the lab computers as well as via a wireless network for individuals who have devices with Wi-Fi compatible network cards.
 Printing resources for the lab systems includes black and white laser and a print allowance of $15 is in effect for all student accounts per semester.
-Scanners and DVD+RW drives are available.
+Flatbed document scanners are also available.

 The Service Desk is located in room KAB1 Room 108.
 Operating hours are posted at the Service Desk and in the virtual library/open computer lab.
 Katy Information Technology personnel are available during the facility’s operating hours to provide support for the computing resources as well as assistance for connections to the wireless network.
 For more information on technology services for students, please email firstname.lastname@example.org